FrancisBanville/ms_interpreting_probabilities/README.md

 zero, provided that intraspecific trait variability is considered [@Gonzalez-Varo2016Labilea].

-By accounting for the uncertainty of interactions, networks of probabilistic interactions may provide a more realistic portrait of species interactions.
-However, how the uncertainty of pairwise interactions propagates to network structure [i.e., community-level properties driving the functioning, dynamics, and resilience of ecosystems, @McCann2007ProBio; @McCann2011FooWeb;
-@Proulx2005Networka; @Rooney2012IntFoo] remains to be elucidated.
 The application and development of computational methods in network ecology, often based on a probabilistic representation of interactions, can alleviate (and guide) the sampling efforts required to document species interactions [@Strydom2021Roadmapa].
 For example, statistical models can be used to estimate the uncertainty of pairwise interactions [@Cirtwill2019QuaFra] and the probability of missing (false negatives) and spurious (false positives) interactions [@Guimera2009MisSpu].
 Statistical models can generate predictions of ecological networks without prior knowledge of pairwise interactions.
-They may do so using body size [@Petchey2008SizFor; @Gravel2013InfFooa], phylogeny [@Elmasri2020HieBay; @Strydom2022Food], or a combination of niche and neutral processes [@Bartomeus2016ComFra; @Pomeranz2019InfPre] for inference.
+They may do so using body size [@Petchey2008SizFor; @Gravel2013InfFooa;
+@Caron2024Traitmatching], phylogeny [@Elmasri2020HieBay; @Strydom2022Food], or a
+combination of niche and neutral processes [@Bartomeus2016ComFra;
+@Pomeranz2019InfPre] for inference.
 Topological null models, which generate networks of probabilistic interactions by preserving chosen characteristics of the adjacency matrix of binary interactions while intentionally omitting others [@Bascompte2003NesAss; @Fortuna2006HabLos], are examples of common probabilistic interaction models.
 Null models can be used to produce underlying distributions of network measures for null hypothesis significance testing.
+However, how the uncertainty of pairwise interactions propagates to network structure [i.e., community-level properties driving the functioning, dynamics, and resilience of ecosystems, @McCann2007ProBio; @McCann2011FooWeb; @Proulx2005Networka;
-Many measures have been developed to describe the structure [@Poisot2016Structure] and diversity [@Ohlmann2019Diversity;
-@Godsoe2022Species] of probabilistic interaction networks.
+@Rooney2012IntFoo] remains to be elucidated.
+Many measures have been developed to describe the structure [@Poisot2016Structure] and diversity [@Ohlmann2019Diversity; @Godsoe2022Species] of probabilistic interaction networks.
 These models and measures support the use of this approach for the study of a wide range of ecological questions, from making better predictions of species distribution [@Cazelles2016Theorya] to forecasting the impact of climate change on ecological networks [@Gilman2010FraCom].

+## We lack clear definitions of probabilistic species interactions

 Yet, a precise definition of probabilistic interactions appears to be lacking, making the estimation and use of these data more difficult.
 In this manuscript,